 Chains

-Without chains, the user would have to ask twice:
+Without it, the user asks twice:

 "check my unread mail" → list comes back "now make a note about the most important one" → note created